Anuraag0/project04/README.md

 **Azure AI services used for project**
- - Azure AI health bot
+ - Azure Question Anwering chat bot

 ## introduction
 Welcome to the project04 repository.